Patti LaBelle: Influence

+LaBelle is the primary character on the popular web parody Got 2B Real.
+During the 2010s, her performance of "This Christmas" at the 1996 National Tree Lighting Ceremony broadcast live on C-SPAN began going viral annually during the holiday season due to LaBelle's reactions to technical difficulties and other performance challenges.
+The viral video is referenced in LaBelle's A Black Lady Sketch Show appearance, including the episode's title.

-LaBelle made some headlines in late 2015 when a vlogger known as James Wright (No Chanel) spoke enthusiastically on YouTube of her brand of sweet potato pies.
+LaBelle made some headlines in late 2015 when James Wright (No Channel), a vlogger spoke enthusiastically on YouTube of her brand of sweet potato pies.
 The video quickly went viral and for a time, one pie sold every second at Walmart, selling out at stores across the country.
 She has appeared in two Walmart commercials also an Old Spice commercial.

-LaBelle is the primary character on the popular web parody Got 2B Real.